 The Woollykins Complete Mending Kit.
 Featuring all you need to mend your beautiful natural fibre clothing.
 With full instructions and ALL tools AND materials to learn to mend three ways: traditional darning, Boro style Sashiko patching and needle felt darning.
 No experience or "craftiness" required!
 All methods are simple, easy to follow with all materials provided in one handy kit that comes wrapped up in a take-anywhere cloth bento bag.

 Instruction booklet, project bento bag.

-Equipment: Darning Mushroom, 5 x John James darning needles, thread snips, dry felting needles x 2 with wooden case/holder, biodegradable plant based foam block for needle felting, needle threader
+Equipment: Darning Mushroom, 5 x John James darning needles, thread snips, dry felting needles x 3 with wooden case/holder, biodegradable plant based foam block or recycled foam block for needle felting, needle threader

 Materials (all salvaged/reclaimed): Thread card with assorted wool/alpaca yarns, thread card with assorted linen/cotton threads, Assorted wool and linen patches, wool roving in 3 colours.
 Packaged in compostable zip bags.

 The Darning kit celebrates natural fibres and slow fashion and aims to share the joy of mending and caring for textiles the old/new fashioned way.